kuhchung/kuhchung.github.io/pages/hunters-notes/Agnaktor.md

 Bring sonic bombs and pitfall traps.

 ## Sonic bombing
 You can only sonic the lava shark leaping on his very final dive.
 It's always an odd number as far as I know.
-Up to 7.
+Up to 7 if raged (unsure about non-rage)...
+I would go for it at 3.

 Like all monsters, you cannot sonic him when raged.